Week in Review: Tech’s trashiest merger – TechCrunch

 These startups grew their networks by sending traffic from one partner to another and incentivizing the flow of more traffic through them.

-By adding a bit of Javascript, publications were able to bring in traffic and more importantly effortless cash.
+By adding a bit of JavaScript, publications were able to bring in traffic and, more importantly, effortless cash.
 It’s been an irresistible sell to plenty of publishers, but it’s also been an eyesore for many of them and a race to the bottom in terms of selling the most salacious headlines.
-This has brought in revenues to publications that aren’t afraid to sell a bit of
+This has brought in revenues to publications that aren’t afraid to sell a bit of hype.

 Being an adtech “giant” is pretty relative these days.
-Taking on Google and Facebook’s overwhelming ad duopoly is an incredibly noble goal — I would love for a true competitor to emerge — but I have very little faith that a frankensteined fusion of these two crap ad companies is going to do much to halt a war path, I hope someone else can find a path.
+Taking on Google and Facebook’s overwhelming ad duopoly is an incredibly noble goal — I would love for a true competitor to emerge — but I have very little faith that a Frankensteined fusion of these two crap ad companies is going to do much to halt a war path.
+I hope someone else can find a path.

 Send me feedback